WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 As you may remember there are around 125 million photoreceptors in the retina: 120 million rods and between 4 and 5 million cones.
 As rods are saturated during days, I won't consider them.
 I will only simulate cones.

-We have several technologies to capture light for example the CMOS sensor (complementary metal-oxide semiconductor) which converts light to electrons.
+Several technologies can capture light, for example the CMOS sensor (complementary metal-oxide semiconductor), which converts light to electrons.
 I won't detail here how it works but I want to show you the response of the pixels to light.
 It looks like a lot like cones but the sensitivity peaks are shifted.

 <center>
 <img src="img/camera_cuts.jpg" alt="Cones/Rods distribution" />